biosustain/shu/docs/source/plotting.rst

        ggmap(df, aes(reaction="reactions", size="flux", color="kcat"))
    )

-With this we are saying that the column ``reactions`` in the dataframe is the identifies the reactions in the map, ``df.flux`` is map to the size and ``df.kcat`` to the color.
-Now, we only need to specify which geometrical mapping; i.e., the size and color of what (histogram, arrow, nodes, etc.).
+With this we are saying that the column ``reactions`` in the dataframe identifies the reactions in the map, ``df.flux`` maps to the size and ``df.kcat`` to the color.
+Now, we only need to specify which geometrical mapping to use; i.e., the size and color of what (histogram, arrow, nodes, etc.).

 .. code-block:: python